 What this all means is that something that is essentially a ‘personality test’ has managed to be pushed, promoted and used in the American clinical, employment and court arenas and been restricted from public use.
 The reasons usually used for not allowing the freedom to do this test for your own personal interest is ….. in allowing the normal person access, it devalues the expertise of those trained (and charging) to conduct the exam.

 We feel it is just wrong for Pearsons to make the claim that the normal population is too stupid to be able to use their MMPI 2 test for themselves.
 And because we normal people are too stupid, we should have to pay a trained person hundreds, sometimes even thousands of dollars.

-Practice Minnesota Multiphasic Personality Inventory (MMPI) for just $3.49 you can take the MMPI-2 Online (Test & Results only, no analysis or interpretation provided.)
+Practice and Beat the Minnesota Multiphasic Personality Inventory (MMPI) with our Cheat Sheet to Appear Normal for just $3.49.
+You can then take the MMPI-2 Online for free (Test & Results only, no analysis or interpretation provided.)

 You as a consumer of any information on this website agree that you have read the Disclaimer and agree to it’s terms.
 You understand that the use of the online test are for Entertainment and Educational purposes only.
 These products are not designed or are to be used as an accurate substitute for an MMPI test administered by a registered practitioner.